der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordBuilder.md

 # KeywordBuilder
 Provides methods which are used to define and build a keyword.
-For more information about Builders, see [Builders](../concepts/builders).
+For information about Builders, see [Builders](../concepts/builders).

 Example usage:
 ```javascript